InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

 CRON Expression
 ===============

-Schedule of job execution is defined as `CRON <https://en.wikipedia.org/wiki/Cron>`_ style expression .
-``cron`` is a classical job scheduler in UNIX like OSes utilized to run periodical tasks.
+Schedule of job execution is defined as `CRON <https://en.wikipedia.org/wiki/Cron>`_ style expression . ``cron`` is a classical job scheduler in UNIX like OSes utilized to run periodical tasks.
 CRON expressions define schedule in calendar style.
-For instance, "at 8:00 each day from monday to friday" or "at 13:30 each last friday of month".
+For instance, "at 8:00 each day from Monday to Friday" or "at 13:30 each last Friday of month".
 CRON expressions is a powerful and simple tool which require not much of efforts to get accustomed to.

 CRON Expression Syntax
 ----------------------

-CRON expression is a single line consists of 6 or 7 parts devided by spaces.
-Each part a condition for schedule and all of them get joined in accordance by logical multiplication (AND).
-The scheme below clarifies the structure of CRON expression.
-Expressions are marked with ``*`` and lines show descriptions.
+CRON expression is a single line consists of 6 or 7 parts divided by spaces.
+Each part is a condition for schedule and all of them get joined in accordance by logical multiplication (AND).
+The scheme below shows the structure of CRON expression.
+Expression parts are marked with ``*`` and lines show descriptions.

 .. code-block:: csharp
    :emphasize-lines: 9